 - Limits payments to 10% of your discretionary income with NO CAP.

 - Spousal income is taken into consideration in calculating payments no matter how you file your taxes.
 Under PAYE, only your income is considered if you chose to file your taxes separately from your spouse.
+You can find a number of great tax tools online to assist in calculating this.

 - New interest subsidy - if the payment under REPAYE does not cover the accruing interest on your student debt, your total loan balance will grow despite payments made ("negative amortization"), you will only be responsible for 50% of the interest accrued.